This Sugar Cookie Recipe stands the test of time. Crisp on the outside, but buttery soft on the inside, this is a family favorite!

 Adding Flour in Cookie Recipes

-Add in all of the flour mixture at once.
+Rather than adding the flour a scoop at a time, add in all of the flour mixture.
 Beat on low, just long enough so the flour doesn’t fly all over.
 Then beat on high, just enough so it is combined.
 Be sure to scrape your bowl at the bottom with a spatula to make sure all the flour was mixed in.
 We also don’t want to under mix.
+This will result in less beating time than the alternative.

 Baking Sheets